What's really in your coconut cream?

 Ayam coconut cream is my favourite - 82% coconut, and the rest is water.
 I like keeping it in the fridge upside down, and adding it to berries and coconut in the morning for breakfast.

-Ceres Organics is another great alternative.
+Macro Organic, Chantal Organic or Ceres Organics are another great alternative.

 Got any other favs?
 Let me know.